The Clean Glasgow Campaign aims to encourage everyone to play their part in making the city a safer, cleaner and better place to live, work and visit.

 The Dog Fouling Service Charter aims to set out how you can support the Clean Glasgow Campaign and what Glasgow City Council will do to help to reduce dog fouling which is a major issue in our city.
 It is the most offensive type of litter on our streets, parks and backcourts and is consistently raised as a public concern.

-Glasgow Community and Safety Services and Glasgow City Council, Land and Environmental Services will:
+Community Safety Glasgow and Glasgow City Council, Land and Environmental Services will:

-Officers from Glasgow City Council and Glasgow Community and Safety Services are employing new tactics to crack down on irresponsible owners who refuse to clean up after their pets.
+Officers from Glasgow City Council and Community Safety Glasgow are employing new tactics to crack down on irresponsible owners who refuse to clean up after their pets.

 As well as continuing to issue fixed penalty notices to those caught in the act, teams will, for the first time, use CCTV and witness statements to issue them retrospectively.